carpentries/instructor-training/03-models.md

 > Name a pro and con of assessing learners as they sign up for a workshop.
 {: .challenge}

-## Why We Don't Assess During Registration --> un-callout
+## Why We Don't Assess During Registration

 Unfortunately,
 most formal educational systems train people to treat all assessment as summative,